Kurazume/HEARTS/Manual.md

 4. Find “Humanitude anime” icon and tap it.

-If you cannot find the icon, tap the list icon on the right and scroll through the list.
+If you cannot find the icon, tap the list icon on the right and scroll down the list.

 ![image](image/11.png)